The Guide for Best Identity Theft Protection

 Data breaches are also very common among identity thieves since they tend to hack databases of mostly public institutions including hospitals and government branches.
 However, they can also hack social media websites as well as private companies including insurances, which have your data.

 Now that we mentioned social media, it is crucial to underline the dangers of oversharing when it comes to online identity theft.
-Any personal information you share on social media can be stolen by identity thieves easily, which is why one of the best identity protection is to know how to limit yourself and be careful when it comes to things you share online.
+Any personal information you share on social media is open to theft by identity thieves easily.
+And it is why one of the best identity protection is to know how to limit yourself.
+And be careful when it comes to things you share online.
 The children and the elderly are the two groups that are most vulnerable to identity theft by definition.

 The first and perhaps the most important precaution when it comes to having the best identity theft protection is to install strong and updated security software on both your phone and computer.
 This software protects your devices from outside attacks and disables any malware from stealing your identity.